+While these modulators were operated at room temperature, similar MZI structures \cite{stanfield:2019, dong:2022a} indicate that they can also be operated at least down to 7~K, which is important for trapped-ion systems that are cryogenically cooled to increase ion lifetimes and reduce electric field noise.
+Our measurements show that they can be switched in less than a microsecond and achieve an extinction ratio of 38.7~dB, as well as achieve single qubit gate fidelities exceeding 99.7\% as measured with Gate Set Tomography \cite{nielsen:2021}.

 The piezoelectric photonic devices characterized here are based on previous work \cite{stanfield:2019, dong:2022a, dong:2022b} developing highly scalable and reconfigurable photonic integrated circuits (PICs) for quantum information processing applications.
 The devices consist of dielectric waveguides and resonators that are tuned by piezoelectric actuation of optomechanical dispersion effects, which include a material dependent photoelasticity term and a geometry dependent moving boundary term.
-The all-CMOS fabricated devices use low-loss silicon nitride PICs and tightly mechanically coupled and monolithically integrated aluminum nitride piezoelectric actuators to reconfigure the PICs.
-Being all-CMOS fabricated, they are also intrinsically compatible with the fabrication processes of state-of-the-art surface ion traps.
+The devices use low-loss silicon nitride PICs and tightly mechanically coupled and monolithically integrated AlN piezoelectric actuators to reconfigure the PICs.
 Ultimately, it should be possible to monolithically integrate ion traps, waveguides, light delivery gratings, and modulators on the same chip in the same CMOS fabrication process, which is a compelling feature of this modulator technology.
-Finally, the piezoelectric actuation in these piezo-optomechanical PICs has been verified to work without any degradation down to approximately 4 K \cite{stanfield:2019, dong:2022a, dong:2022b}, which means monolithically integrated devices could operate at cryogenic temperatures where trapped-ion lifetimes are longer and electric field noise is significantly reduced.